 I’m not saying all these references are overt – you may catch some or possibly none.
 But, to me, adding all this into the story makes it that much more enjoyable.
 Oh, and John Black’s hometown is of course my childhood hometown of Crofton, Maryland.
 The escapades of John and Bobby biking in town are loosely based on my own slightly less death-defying moments.
 And the scenes at the beach in the series are 100% Ocean City, Maryland, right down to the rickety roller coaster that I’m still sure will collapse and kill people at any time.

 The post JB v.
-JB appeared first on KEITH SOARES.
+JB appeared first on Keith Soares.

 ]]>